Skip to content

 Parameter Description Data Type Required Default

---records Number of records, default: 20 integer False 20
+--records The number of records.
+Default: 20. integer False 20

 sbctl storage-node get-capacity